The Life Sciences Law Review: Argentina

 - Resolution No. 627/2007, which regulates the promotion of ethical products; and

-- Disposition No. 4980/2005, which regulates the advertising to the general public of free-sale pharmaceutical products (over-the-counter (OTC)), medical devices including those that apply to dentistry, cosmetic products, food, dietary supplements, household cleaning products, and in vitro and self-testing diagnostic products.
+- Disposition No. 4980/2005, which regulates the advertising to the general public of free-sale pharmaceutical products (over-the-counter (OTC)), medical devices including those that apply to dentistry, cosmetic products, food, dietary supplements, household cleaning products, and in vitro and self-testing diagnostic products; among others.

-As mentioned above, for pharmaceutical products to be authorised for their commercialisation, they must be registered with ANMAT.
-For such registration, the following information must be provided:
+As mentioned above, for pharmaceutical products to be authorised for their commercialisation, they must be registered before ANMAT.
+For such registration, among others, the following information must be provided:

 - product information;

 - leaflet information for patients.